Mahmoud-Italy/Larasecure-ipblocker/README.md

     // you routes..
   });
 </pre>
-<i>Users will be redirect to "403 | Forbidden" page if their IP exist on ipblockers table.</i>
+<b>Users will be redirect to "403 | Forbidden" page if their IP exist on ipblockers table.</b>

 or you can injected in RouteServiceProvider.php
 <pre>